-Susan Fratzke is a Senior Policy Analyst with MPI’s International Program, where she primarily works with the Transatlantic Council on Migration.
-Her research areas include forced migration, asylum, and resettlement policy, with a particular focus on Europe.
+Susan Fratzke is a Senior Policy Analyst with MPI’s International Program, where she conducts comparative research on asylum policy, forced migration, and refugee resettlement and complementary pathways.

-Ms. Fratzke holds an MA in German and European studies, with a concentration in European migration policy, from Georgetown University’s School of Foreign Service, where she received the 2012 Jill A. Hopper Award for Excellence.
-She has also earned a certificate in refugees and humanitarian emergencies from Georgetown’s Institute for the Study of International Migration and holds a BA in political science (with honors) from Iowa State University.
+Ms. Fratzke has worked for the U.S. State Department’s Bureau of Population, Refugees, and Migration in Brussels and Washington, DC, and as a coordinator for an adult literacy program serving resettled refugees in Minnesota.
+She holds an MA in German and European studies, with a concentration in European migration policy, from Georgetown University’s School of Foreign Service.
+She also earned a certificate in refugees and humanitarian emergencies from the Institute for the Study of International Migration at Georgetown.

 While safe third-country agreements appear to hold the potential of deterring new asylum claims, experience suggests this may be a false promise.
 As the Trump administration explores the possibility of such agreements with Mexico and Guatemala, this commentary examines the evidence of safe third-country arrangements in Europe, finding them difficult to enforce and playing little role in deterring new claims.